Jennifer Nelson

 Jennifer Nelson works on the art and cultural production of early modern Europe and its outposts.
 They teach survey courses of the Renaissance period in northern and southern Europe as well as courses on early modern art and science, questions of ekphrasis and writing about images, transimperial rhetorics, and conspiracy theories prior to the last hundred years.

 Nelson is also the author most recently of the biography Lucas Cranach: From German Myth to Reformation (Reaktion Press, 2024), which delivers a new account of a Renaissance master artist as a visual anchor and co-developer of emergent German and Lutheran communities.
-Nelson’s first book, Disharmony of the Spheres: The Europe of Holbein’s Ambassadors (Penn State, 2019), describes how some elite Europeans in the first half of the sixteenth century, confronted with irreconcilable difference in the forms of encroaching Ottomans and Christian confessional schism, celebrated that difference in the realms of theology, scientific instrument design, humanist scholarship, and, of course, painting.
+Nelson’s first book, Disharmony of the Spheres: The Europe of Holbein’s Ambassadors (Penn State, 2019), won the 2021 Historians of British Art Prize for a book on a subject before 1600.
+It describes how some elite Europeans in the first half of the sixteenth century, confronted with irreconcilable difference in the forms of encroaching Ottomans and Christian confessional schism, celebrated that difference in the realms of theology, scientific instrument design, humanist scholarship, and, of course, painting.

-The author of three books of poetry (most recently Harm Eden [Ugly Duckling, 2021]), Nelson received their MFA in Poetry from New York University, in the middle of completing their PhD in History of Art from Yale University.
+The author of four books of poetry, including the forthcoming On the Way to the Paintings of Forest Robberies (winner of the 2024 Ottoline Prize from Fence), Nelson received their MFA in Poetry from New York University, in the middle of completing their PhD in History of Art from Yale University.
 They also have an MA in History of Art and Visual Culture from the Courtauld Institute of Art and an AB in Literature with a Citation in Ancient Greek from Harvard College.

 Selected Publications